kennysghub/ecommerce-sg/README.md

 - Removing Items from Cart
   - Flow: User Interaction → dispatch(REMOVE) → Reducer → State Update → Backend Sync
   - The REMOVE action filters out the item from the cart array.

+4. **Data Storage**

+Schema Design:

+- The database schema is defined in schema.ts using Drizzle ORM.
+It consists of five main tables:
+  - products: Stores product information.
+  - users: Stores user account information.
+  - carts: Represents shopping carts for users.
+  - cart_product: A junction table for the many-to-many relationship between carts and products.
+  - orders: Stores order information, linking users and carts

+- Relationships:

+The schema defines relationships between tables using Drizzle ORM's relations function:
+  - Products have many CartProducts
+  - Users have many Carts and Orders
+  - Carts belong to a User and have many CartProducts
+  - CartProducts belong to a Cart and a Product
+  - Orders belong to a User and a Cart

+- Data Seeding:
+- The database is seeded with initial data using the seedDatabase function in ./server/db/seedData.ts.
+This function performs the following operations:

+  - Inserts sample products into the products table.
+  - Creates user accounts with hashed passwords.
+  - Generates shopping carts for each user with random products.
+  - Creates sample orders for each user based on their cart contents.

 ## Approach to Problem Solving